link5404/BrowserAutomation/README.md

 # Browser Automation

-Basic browser automation techniques for the CS-5704 Testing workshop
+Basic browser automation techniques for the CS-3704 Development Environments and Testing workshop.